Success to all sailors... – Tyneside potteries

 All the transfers on this page share the same flaw, visible to a greater or lesser degree: a small scratch coming off the bottom right of the letter 'L' in 'Lives'.

 All the jugs below have similar decoration around the transfer.
 The Earl Grey transfer suggests that these were made c1832.
-The last has an unusual moulded handle.
-The yellow enamel suggests it might have been made later.

 A jug with the later version of the bridge transfer with long masts in the background, thought to be made after 1838.